 November 14, 2018

-A new client came to us with product renderings completed by a very large, very well-known design firm.
+A new client brought their project to us with product renderings completed by a very large, very well-known design firm.
 The renderings were absolutely beautiful and it was hard not to be impressed.
 The client had spent almost a year and over six figures for the design work only to have manufacturing tell them that the product could not be produced at the cost-target.

 The client returned to the design firm and spent more money changing the design so that it could be produced cost-effectively.
 However, the new design was absolutely eviscerated in focus group testing.
 The response was so caustic, so off-the-mark, that they were forced to again redesign the product and return to market testing.
 The client was shocked when, again, the focus group results were less than positive.